Zorro is arguably one of the most stable and robust development platforms. We're

 going to great lengths for keeping it that way.
 New implemented functions must pass

-is beta tested by strategy developers and users, thus ensuring that it has no obvious
+is beta tested by hundreds of strategy developers and users, thus ensuring that it has no obvious

 or severe bugs.
-Still, no software is bug-safe (click for proof).
+Still, software is never bug-safe (click for proof).

-You'll find below a list of all bugs ever found in any released Zorro version.
+Below's a list of all bugs ever found in any Zorro release.

 Since Zorro serves as a frontend to your script, it's no problem to let it behave

-under Troubleshooting how to fix bugs, crashes, or other
+under Troubleshooting how to fix errors and crashes of your script.

-problems of your script.
-If you've encountered one of the listed Zorro bugs, use
+and contact Zorro Support.
+If you've encountered one of the real Zorro bugs

-the described workaround or get the latest fixed beta version on the
+the described workaround or get the latest fixed version on the

 Download page.
 If you found

-a previously unknown bug in the latest Zorro version, please contact
+a previously unknown bug in the current Zorro release, please contact

 firstname.lastname@example.org with a description of